-Good parenting isn't magical.
+Good parenthood isn't magical.
 It takes learning, dedication, and hard work.
 Learn how to set rules, offer love, and discipline...

 Tips For Raising Healthy Kids

-Make smart choices about nutrition and help your child develop a positive relationship with healthy food.
-Read how to raise...
+Healthy kids' snacks and meals help your child develop a positive relationship with nutritious food.
+Teach your kids how to eat...